The model companions of set theory: Introduction

 This paper outlines a deep connection between two important threads of mathematical logic: the notion of model companionship, a central concept in model theory due to Robinson, and the notion of generic absoluteness, which plays a fundamental role in the current meta-mathematical investigations of set theory.

 In order to unveil this connection, we proceed as follows: we enrich the first order language in which to formalize set theory by predicates whose meaning is as ``clear'' as that of the $\in$-relation, specifically we add predicates for $\Delta_0$-formulae and predicates for universally Baire sets of reals\footnote{It is a standard result of set theory that $\Delta_0$-formulae define absolute properties for transitive models of $\ZFC$.
 On the other hand the notion of universal Baireness captures exactly those sets of reals whose first order properties cannot be changed by means of forcing (for example all Borel sets of reals are universally Baire).
 Therefore these predicates have a meaning which is clear across the different models of set theory.
-We do not expand further on this matter here, we just remark that: on the one hand a fine classification of which sets of reals are universally Baire and which are not would bring us into rather delicate grounds; on the other hand the results of this paper are based on the closure under first order definability of the class of universally Baire sets (i.e. closure under projections, finite intersections, finite unions, complementation), which is the case if we assume the existence of class many Woodin cardinals.}.
-In this extended language we are able to apply Robinson's notions of model completeness and model companionship to argue that (assuming large cardinals) the first order theory of $H_{\omega_1}$ (the family of all hereditarily countable sets) is model complete and is the model companion of the first theor theory of $V$ (the universe of all sets).
+See also the last part of this introduction.} In this extended language we are able to apply Robinson's notions of model completeness and model companionship to argue that, assuming large cardinals, the first order theory of $H_{\omega_1}$ (the family of all hereditarily countable sets) is model complete and is the model companion of the first theory of $V$ (the universe of all sets).

 The study of model companionship goes back to the work of Abraham Robinson from the period 1950--1957 \cite{MacCompl}, and gives an abstract model-theoretic characterization of key closure properties of algebraically closed fields.
 Robinson introduced the notion of model completeness to characterize the closure properties of algebraically closed fields, and the notion of model companionship to describe the relation existing between these fields and the commutative rings without zero-divisors.
 Robinson then showed how to extend these notions and results to a variety of other classes of first order structures.
 On the other hand, generic absoluteness characterizes exactly those set theoretic properties whose truth value cannot be changed by means of forcing.

 In \cite{VenturiRobinson} the first author found the first indication of a strict connection existing between these two apparently unrelated concepts.
 In this paper we will enlighten this connection much further.